Coast guard: State

 Each State Government also has agencies with coast guard responsibilities.
 For example, in Queensland, Maritime Safety Queensland is responsible for maritime safety and the Queensland Police Service has a water police unit for law enforcement along the coastline, in waterways, and for Queensland islands.

 Community

 In addition, there are several private volunteer coast guard organizations, the two largest organizations being the Royal Volunteer Coastal Patrol (established in 1937) and the Australian Volunteer Coast Guard (established in 1961).
 These volunteer organizations have no law enforcement powers, and are essentially auxiliary Search and Rescue services.
-In NSW these two organisations have joined to become Marine Rescue in 2009.
+In NSW these two organisations have joined to become Marine Rescue New South Wales (MRNSW) in 2009.